matthias-reis/carda-gatsby/content/articles/2021/02/god-is-an-astronaut-ghost-tapes-10-review-en.md

 ---
 date: 2021-02-12T12:20:52.846Z
-slug: god-is-an-astronaut-ghost-tapes-10-review-en
 typeName: Review
 title: 'God Is An Astronaut - "Ghost Tapes #10"'
 subTitle: Dark And Thoughtful Post-Rock
 seoTitle: 'God Is An Astronaut - "Ghost Tapes #10" – Dark And Thoughtful Post-Rock'
 description: 'Today is a good day: God Is An Astronaut released their tenth album "Ghost Tapes #10".
 How have we been longing for this moment?
 Today it is finally here and the new GIAA record is in the record shops and on the streaming platforms.'
 image: https://storage.googleapis.com/cardamonchai-media/2021-11-20/2021-01-god-is-an-astronaut-ghost-tapes-10-l-jpeg-imagine-f8f8f8_bbb9b6_1440_1080/640.webp
 copyright: God Is An Astronaut
 ogImage: https://storage.googleapis.com/cardamonchai-media/2021-11-20/god-is-an-astronaut-ghost-tapes-fb-png-imagine-f8f8f8_dddbd5_1200_628/640.webp
 labels:
   - Bands
-  - 'Ghost Tapes #10'
+  - "Ghost Tapes #10"
   - God Is An Astronaut
   - Jo Quail
   - Post-Rock